umbraco/UmbracoDocs/14/umbraco-cms/reference/custom-swagger-api.md

 {% endhint %}

-1. In an Umbraco v14+ installation, create at the root of the project a new `.cs` file called `MyBackOfficeSecurityRequirementsOperationFilter`.
+1. Create a new `.cs` file called `MyBackOfficeSecurityRequirementsOperationFilter` at the root of the project in an Umbraco v14+ installation.

 2. Then add the following code so that the new API shows in the Swagger documentation and Swagger UI: